Professor, The Center for Immunology & Inflammation,

 Phone: (516) 562-2473

 Dr. Yang’s early research interests focused on cancer progression and treatments, especially in colorectal cancer.
-He has used human colorectal tumor xenograft models in nude mice to study cellular responses to surgical cryo- and radiofrequency ablations in solid tumors.
-He has also demonstrated that bone morphogenetic protein-4 plays an important role in regulating colorectal cancer metastasis.
-The first paper published from this work in 2007 and has been cited more than 80 times, including by Nature Cancer Review.
-In 2010, Dr. Yang shifted his focus to the study of cellular, inflammatory and immune responses in various organs damaged by ischemia-reperfusion, septic shock and radiation.
-He is also interested in developing recombinant proteins and peptides for the treatment of human inflammatory diseases.
+He used human colorectal tumor xenograft mouse models to study cellular responses to surgical cryo- and radiofrequency ablations in solid tumors.
+He also studied the role of bone morphogenetic protein-4 in regulating colorectal cancer metastasis.
+The first paper published from this work has been highly cited, including by Nature Cancer Review.
+In 2010, Dr. Yang shifted his focus to the study of cellular, inflammatory and immune responses in various organs damaged by ischemia-reperfusion, hemorrhagic shock, septic shock and radiation.
+He is also interested in developing recombinant proteins and peptides for the treatment of organ injury under various medical conditions.

-Dr. Yang’s scientific work has resulted in the publication of more than 80 peer-reviewed articles in cancer and critical care research areas, including one in Nature Medicine.
-He has served as Principal Investigator for five R43 and two R44 NIH grants, and as Co-investigator for one R21, three R01 and one R35 NIH grants.
-He has also served as associate editor of Molecular Medicine and chair of the Awards and Honors Committee (2017-2018) for the Shock Society.
+Dr. Yang’s scientific work has resulted in the publication of more than 95 peer-reviewed articles in cancer and critical care research areas, including one in Nature Medicine.
+He has served as Principal Investigator for one U01, five R43 and two R44 NIH grants, and as Co-investigator for one R21, three R01 and one R35 NIH grants.
+He has also served as Associate Editor of Molecular Medicine and Chair of the Awards and Honors Committee (2016-18) for the Shock Society.

 Throughout his career, Dr. Yang has mentored more than 30 trainees, including postdoctoral research fellows, surgical residents, PhD candidates, and medical, college and high school students.
 Most of these mentees have had their work selected for podium presentation at local and national scientific meetings, including the American College of Surgeons, the Academic Surgical Congress, and the Shock Society.
 Many of them have also received awards from local and national scientific societies.